Skip to main content

 For certain types of assets, e.g. stable coins, it may not be appropriate to require all users to explicitly affirm transactions where they receive the asset (either directly or via their custodian).

-In this case Polymesh allows users to "pre-approve" certain tickers meaning that explicit affirmations are no longer required.
-Certain tickers can also be excluded from requiring affirmation on receipt globally via the Polymesh governing council.
+In this case Polymesh allows users to "pre-approve" certain Asset IDs meaning that explicit affirmations are no longer required.
+Certain Asset IDs can also be excluded from requiring affirmation on receipt globally via the Polymesh governing council.

 Affirming and Custody